A Proposal for the Lohengrin Experiment to Search for Dark Sector Particles at the ELSA Accelerator: Appendix

 The distances between target and ECAL that are shown in the table are the minimum distances that are required in order to keep the total hit rate in the ECAL at a manageable level.
 The higher the bending power of the magnet, the closer to the target the ECAL can be placed, reducing the lateral size while maintaining the sensitivity for photons radiated in the forward direction.
 For the baseline scenario, an ECAL with a lateral size of $\num{48}\times\SI{48}{\centi\meter\squared}$ would have to be placed at a distance of \SI{3.5}{\meter} from the target in order to minimise the number of electrons that hit the ECAL.
 Considering the available experimental area at the ELSA accelerator and the fact that the ECAL must be embedded in a significantly larger HCAL, this is viable.
 A symmetric, larger ECAL would enhance the coverage for photons escaping the magnet in the forward direction to almost \SI{100}{\percent}; however, it would also catch a significant fraction of the primary beam if placed at the same distance from the target.
 Placing the ECAL at a larger distance from the target is not feasible given the spatial constraints at ELSA.
 In addition, the coverage in terms of the photon polar angle would be significantly diminished.
 A smaller ECAL could be placed much closer to the target in the baseline scenario.
 However, it would significantly limit the angular coverage of the ECAL, reducing the sensitivity of the experiment.
 Hence the baseline for the ECAL position and lateral size is set to $d_{\textrm{ECAL}} = \SI{3.5}{\meter}$ and $r_{\textrm{ECAL}} = \SI{0.24}{\meter}$.
-The impact of the expected hit rate on the efficiency for single, high energy photon detection, as discussed above.